Table of Contents

 4) Community Care for the Elderly (CCE) is designed for individuals at risk for nursing home placement, but not qualified for Medicaid.
 A variety of support is available, including adult day care, personal care, disposable medical supplies, and legal assistance.
 Learn about CCE eligibility and benefits.

 5) Home Care for the Elderly (HCE) program is unique in that it is designed to support caregivers, rather than care recipients.
 It provides direct financial assistance that helps the caregiver provide basic supports for the care recipient, as well as medical equipment that is deemed necessary.
 Learn more about the HCE program qualifications and grant amounts.

-6) Local Services program are a mix of services that vary depending on the area of the state, but can include home care, support, personal emergency response systems, and adult day care.
+6) Local Services program are a mix of services that vary depending on the area of the state, but can include group meals, non-medical transportation, personal emergency response systems, and caregiver training.
 Learn more.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 It is strongly recommended you use our Resource Locator Tool to find other programs that help pay for, or reduce the cost of care.
 This presents the best scenario to find the program that best meets your needs.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Florida.

 To help families find affordable care in Florida, we've partnered with several organizations that maintain databases of care providers.
 Through these partnerships we are able to provide free services that match an individual's specific care needs with affordable care providers in their preferred geographic area.
 Click here to get started.